hargoniX/master/thesis/thesis.typ

 Because there is no standartized data set for counterexample finding in Lean available, this experimental evaluation is based on a custom data set derived from Lean's standard library.
-The data set contains TODONUMBER theorems from the standard library, picked from the following built-in theories: `Array`, `BitVec`, `Fin`, `Int`, `List`, `Nat`, `Nat.Gcd`, `Option`, and `TreeMap`.
+The data set contains #sound_num_total theorems from the standard library, collected from the following built-in theories: `Array`, `BitVec`, `Fin`, `Int`, `List`, `Nat`, `Nat.Gcd`, `Option`, and `TreeMap`.